This French Almond Cake is incredibly delicious and incredibly easy. One-bowl, no-mixer, just-a-few-minutes-to-throw together!

 And I thought perhaps, you were in the same boat, so it’s comin’ your way today!
 Merry Christmas!

-That’s about all I’m writing today friends because, just like you, I’m trying to wrap my mind around Christmas and the fact that’s it’s not waiting on me.
+So that’s about all I’m writing today friends because, just like you, I’m trying to wrap my mind around Christmas and the fact that’s it’s not waiting on me.

 I admit, I’m a bit more behind than usual because, instead of doing lots of baking and decorating over the long Thanksgiving holiday, we did something infinitely better.
 We were incredibly blessed to welcome a new baby boy into the family!
 More on that coming up… but with a few minutes to spare, I think I might throw together a French Almond Cake!

-Disclosure: Since I have some really sweet French friends like Paule and Barbara and Monique (as close to French as you can get), I thought I better confess the real deal, as I don’t want to get into any kind of trouble with them or have la gendarmerie (the French police) arrest me for a counterfeit cake.
+In closing, since I have some really sweet French friends like Paule and Barbara and Monique (as close to French as you can get), I thought I better confess the real deal, as I don’t want to get into any kind of trouble with them or have la gendarmerie (the French police) arrest me for a counterfeit cake.
 So, here’s the scoop: I kind of made up this recipe, but I did base it on my French Grandmother’s Lemon Yogurt Cake which is a favorite of ours and really truly is French.
 I just changed up the flavors a bit, added almond flour, almond extract, a sliced almond topping and a shower of powdered sugar.

 Now I’m clean.
 Sort of …